kelvinkipsang/blog/_posts/2016-7-8-getters-and-setters.md

 }
 ```

 Use this two for sensiteve data in your program.
-It's like magic as always!
+It's like magic, as always!